EPA to label 2 "forever chemicals" as hazardous substances under Superfund law

 - “CERCLA is complicated, results in extensive delays and is fraught with unintended consequences.
 There are other more effective and timely means to address potential site remediation through existing regulatory processes," it added.

-The big picture: The proposed designation comes after the EPA in June released a new health advisory for PFOA and PFOS levels in drinking and dramatically reduced the levels considered safe to drink, meaning agency believed, based on newly available science, the chemicals were more dangerous than previously thought.
+The big picture: The proposed designation comes after the EPA in June released a new health advisory dramatically reducing the levels of PFOA and PFOS considered safe to drink, based on newly available science indicating that the chemicals were more dangerous than thought.

-- President Biden previously promised to designate PFAS as hazardous in the 2020 election.
+- President Biden promised in the 2020 election to designate PFAS as hazardous.

-What's next: The EPA still has to publish the proposed rule in the Federal Register for it to take effect, which it said it would in the next several weeks.
+What's next: The EPA still has to publish the proposed rule in the Federal Register for it to take effect, though it said it would so in the next several weeks.

-- After it's published, the public will have 60 days to comment on the proposal before the rule can be finalized.
+- After it's published, the public will have 60 days to comment before the rule is finalized.

 Go deeper: Chemists discover new method to destroy "forever chemicals"